Zucchini Fritters with Cheddar and Chives

 Scoop the batter out of the bowl and drop it on the griddle, flattening each fritter slightly.
 Cook 5 minutes or so or until the middle is bubbling and the edges look dry.
 Peek at the bottom side, it should be golden brown.
 Flip, and cook until the fritters are firm and evenly browned.

 Zucchini fritters (or shall we call them pancakes?) are best served right away with melted butter, or with a little more cheddar cheese sprinkled on top.
 Try them with a spoonful of Greek yogurt or sour cream, too.
 Maybe even maple syrup!
 I haven’t tried that but why not?
 Salty/sweet is always a winning combination!
+You’ll love these toppings for corn fritters, too!

 A standard box grater works great to shred zucchini.
 If your food processor is handy, it will make even quicker work of shredding zucchini.